singlebase/singlebase-js/readme.md

 ### About SinglebaseCloud

-SinglebaseCloud is the next generation backend-as-a-service platform and the ultimate Firebase alternative, that provides a NoSQL Datastore, Authentication, Storage, Search, Images, Analytics.
+SinglebaseCloud is the next generation backend-as-a-service platform and the ultimate Firebase alternative, that provides a NoSQL Datastore, Authentication, File Storage, Search, Images, Analytics.

 It provisions the backend in 30 seconds and you get access via an easy and simple API, using GraphQL, SQL and REST.